Some simple truths about pain

 - There is a difference between short-term acute pain and long-term chronic pain.

-- Acute pain is the body’s normal response to tissue damage or injury.
+- Acute pain is the body's normal response to tissue damage or injury.
 It is a symptom.
-The pain matches the damage and treatment works - lasting less than three months.
+The pain matches the damage, and treatment works - generally lasting less than three months.

-- Chronic pain is an abnormal response, becomes its own disease/condition, and doesn’t improve over time.
-It can happen long after an injury or illness heals.
+- Chronic pain is an abnormal response that can become its own condition and can occur long after an injury or illness heals.

-- Hurt doesn’t always mean harm.
-Just because you hurt doesn’t mean there is always structural or tissue damage happening in your body.
+- Hurt doesn't always mean harm.
+Just because a person hurts doesn't mean structural or tissue damage is happening in their body or causing the pain.

-- What we think and feel about pain, as well as how we behave, affects our pain experience.
+- What we think and feel about pain and how we behave in relation to pain affects the pain experience.

-- Expectations need to change from being pain-free to pain management.
-Expectations need to change from being pain-free to pain management.
-It's essential to accept, adjust, and adapt to it.
+- Expectations need to change from being pain-free to living well despite pain.
+It's essential to accept, adjust, and adapt to the pain.
+Focusing solely on pain reduction, especially elimination, can make it difficult to recover.

-- Pain can be modified and controlled by retraining an overprotective pain system.
+- Pain can be modified and controlled by retraining an overprotective nervous system.

-- People living with pain need to take active responsibility to self-manage the pain with support from healthcare professionals - changing from a "patient in pain" to a "person living well, despite the pain."
+- People living with pain can change the pain experience by taking active responsibility to self-manage the pain with support from healthcare professionals.

 - Just as we can learn pain, we can unlearn pain.